 I have written extensively about the dangers of oxidized, rancid oils.
 They promote oxidative damage and increase inflammation, both of which are risk factors for nearly every modern disease.
-The more unsaturated an fat is, the more vulnerable it is to oxidation.
-Long-chain, omega-3 fats found in fish oil are the most unsaturated of the fats, and thus the most susceptible to being damaged.

 This is why it’s absolutely crucial to ensure that the fish oil you select is fresh and not rancid.
 Once it has gone rancid, it will have the exact opposite effect on your body than you want it to.